eulerto/wal2json/README.md

 Build and Install
 =================

-This extension is supported on [those platforms](http://www.postgresql.org/docs/current/static/supported-platforms.html) that PostgreSQL is.
+This module is supported on [those platforms](http://www.postgresql.org/docs/current/static/supported-platforms.html) that PostgreSQL is.
 The installation steps depend on your operating system.
 [PostgreSQL yum repository](https://yum.postgresql.org) and [PostgreSQL apt repository](https://wiki.postgresql.org/wiki/Apt) provide wal2json packages.

 In Red Hat/CentOS: